Nuon (DVD technology): History

-Nuon was first unveiled under the codename "Project X", and was featured in Electronic Gaming Monthly's 1999 Video Game Buyer's Guide.
+Nuon was first unveiled under the codename "Project X", set for a release during the 1998 Christmas shopping season, and was featured in Electronic Gaming Monthly's 1999 Video Game Buyer's Guide.
 One of the Nuon's main software developers was Jeff Minter, who created a version of Tempest titled Tempest 3000 for the system and the built-in VLM-2 audio visualizer.
 Manufacturing of the hardware was handled by several original equipment manufacturers.

+The system's software development kit (SDK) was priced at roughly one-third of that of the PlayStation SDK, and following a strong showing at the 1998 Consumer Electronics Show, VM Labs shipped out several dozen SDKs to developers.

 When it was first announced, the Nuon's creators envisioned it as a competitor for the upcoming video game consoles from the leading manufacturers.
 However, the Nuon platform was primarily marketed as an expanded DVD format.
 A large majority of Nuon players that were sold in fact resembled typical consumer DVD players with the only noticeable difference being a Nuon logo.
 Nuon players offered a number of features that were not available on other DVD players when playing standard DVD-formatted titles.
 These included very smooth forward and reverse functionality and the ability to smoothly zoom in and out of sections of the video image.
 In addition, Nuon provided a software platform to DVD authors to provide interactive software like features to their titles.

 In North America, Nuon was used in the Samsung DVD-N501 and DVD-N2000 models; they also released several models in other parts of the world: DVD-N504 (Europe), DVD N505 (Europe), and DVD-N591 (Korea).
 Toshiba released the SD-2300 DVD player, and there are two RCA models, the DRC300N and DRC480N.
 The Nuon was also used in Motorola's Streamaster 5000 "Digital DNA" set-top box.

 Nuon was created by VM Labs, whose assets were sold to Genesis Microchip in April 2002.
 By November 2004, there were no Nuon-enabled DVD players shipping and no new Nuon software titles released or in development.